NativeScript/docs/content/guide/core/utils.md

 ```ts
 const isOnPhysicalDevice: boolean = Utils.isRealDevice()
 ```
-Checks whether the application is running on a physical device and not on simulator/emulator.
+Checks whether the application is running on a physical device and not on a simulator/emulator.

 ---
 ### getClass()